LQRrrrr/lqrrrrr.github.io/index.md

 <p>
   My research interests lie in statistical genetics, causal inference, and mediation analysis.
 I decided to apply to Ph.D. programs last year when I visited <a href="https://www.hku.hk">the univerisity of Hong Kong</a> and I am extremely fortunate to be guided by <a href="https://sites.google.com/berkeley.edu/jingshenwang/"> Dr. Jingshen Wang</a> at UC Berkeley from Feb 2022 and did my summer research in <a href="http://jsb.ucla.edu/people/jingyi-jessica-li">JSB group</a> at UC Los Angeles mentored by postdoc Dr.Xinzhou Ge and Dr. Jingyi Jessica Li.
 I am also very lucky to be offered the chance to study at <a href="https://sites.harvard.edu/junliu/">Prof. Jun S Liu's</a> lab at Harvard.
 See work for what I have done in 2022.
   </p>
-  Due to some personal experiences, I want to make contributions in public health field regarding to various diseases.
+  Due to some personal experiences, I want to make contributions in public health field regarding  various diseases.
 <p>
   You can see and download my Curriculum Vitae through <a href="https://drive.google.com/file/d/1LpB8VqoGVCvEJR2wZQ-7dJLx5LAGHRQK/view?usp=sharing"> Qiuran's CV</a> (updated on Nov).
 </p>